Qqwy/token_auth/README.md

   ]
 ```

-And your router, you would write:
+Then in your router, you would write:

 ```elixir
 plug TokenAuth, Confex.get_env(:yourapp, :token_auth)